Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Global Functions & Variables.md

 ### _G
 The Global Variable `_G` is special type of table dictionary that holds the global environment.
 This allows you to insert variables and functions across all of your Lua scripts.

 But unfortunately doesn't work why? idk, there are alternatives to Global Variable `_G` such as `setVar()` and `setOnLuas()` functions.
-The only thing its used for getting multiple global variables from a loop and modify the values easily.
+The only thing it's used for getting multiple global variables from a loop and modify the values easily.

 Example:
 ```lua